XXV - Anamnesis

 The red head looked terrified.
-“Kevin, you need to leave, now!
-Run away as fast as you can and hide.”
+“Kevin, you need to leave!
+Now!
+Run!”
 What a beautiful British accent she had.

 “How do you know my name?”
-I asked, more concerned these strangers knew who I was versus my actual safety.
-Yet another man stepped out of the tree line, staring at me as if I were the grim reaper himself.
-His wardrobe of jeans, white-collar shirt, and black sports jacket caught my attention, the same wardrobe I preferred to wear during cooler weather.
-In his right hand, he held some kind of futuristic looking weapon.
+I was more concerned over how these strangers knew who I was versus my actual safety.
+Yet another man stepped out of the tree line.
+He stared at me as if I were the grim reaper himself.
+His wardrobe of jeans, white-collar shirt, and black sports jacket caught my attention.
+Those were the same kinds of clothes I prefer to wear during cooler weather.
+He held some kind of futuristic looking weapon in his right hand,.

 The appearance of this individual caught the black suited man off guard.
 “What the hell is going on here?”

-The man in the sports jacket stared me up and down, jaw dropped.
+The man in the sports jacket stared me up and down.
+He jaw was open in obvious disbelief.
 I couldn’t help but stare back.
-Maybe it was the fog, but I could have sworn I was looking at a much older version of myself, complete with significantly longer hair and a goatee.
+Maybe it was the fog, but I could have sworn I was looking at a much older version of myself complete with significantly longer hair and a goatee.

+I narrowed my eyes in an attempt to see him better.
 “Who the hell are you?”
-I asked, squinting in an attempt to see him better.

 “On my God,” he said, ignoring my question.
 “This is it.”

 I was completely confused.
 “What?
 Who are you?
 Seriously.”